vegaprotocol/specs/protocol/0070-MKTD-market-decimal-places.md

 ## Terminology

 - Settlement asset: the asset in which transactions for a given market are made (margin balances, fees, settlements, etc...).
 - Market decimal palces: the number of decimal places a market uses (as mentioned previously, a market where the smallest unit of ETH is a Gwei has a 9 decimal places, so the market decimal is 9).
-Synonymous with _market tick_.
 - Asset decimal places: the number of decimal places for a given asset.
 Again, a market with decimal 9 that settles in ETH will have a market decimal of 9, whereas the asset decimal is 18.

 ## Mechanics